LaurenceW01/plant-database-api/config/GPT files/chatgpt_endpoints.md

 GET /api/garden/location-analysis/{location_id}

 // Returns comprehensive location analysis with container context and optimization suggestions
+// INCLUDES: Plant names and detailed container information for each plant at the location
 // Use when: Need complete analysis of a location including all containers and recommendations
-// Example: "Give me a complete analysis of the arboretum right location"
+// Example: "Give me a complete analysis of the arboretum right location" or "What plants are at the patio?"

 {
   "location_id": "1",